 As can be seen from the graphs as well as the output, the model fits the data very well and owing to its observation driven nature is quite robust to regimes shifts and other changes.
 A review of the residuals in Figure 15 shows how well-behaved the residuals are.
+Only two of the standardized residuals exceed the level of 2.
+But they do not seem problematic in that they do not appear to be outliers.
+They assuredly generate no problem with autocorrelation and the residuals closely approximate normality.

-Moreover, the model provides a reasonably good basis for filtering and smoothing, as shown by the filtered and smoothed values plotted against the data in Figure 16.
+Moreover, the model provides a reasonably good basis for filtering and smoothing, as shown by the filtered and smoothed values plotted against the data in Figure 16, where the signal and the data closely resemble one another in that the coverage of the credible region is not violated by variation in the data.